GChristensen/sn-explorer/readme.txt

 Besides crawling sn-explorer could also produce graphical social network representation with the Graphviz graph rendering system.

-There is at least two ways to run sn-explorer:
+There are at least two ways to run sn-explorer:

   1. Download Windows self-contained package, and it should run out of the box (it will also isntall the "Microsoft Visual C++ 2005 Redistributable"